Griminir5/git_train_paper/paper.md

 This sentence needs to cite a source (Surname et al 2004).
 A second sentence need a different source (Pavardenis 2012)

+Continuation of the introduction section, explaining the topic and the issue